orcasnet/momentjs-angular-module/README.md

 An AngularJS module to add Moment.js functionality to Angular.
 No jQuery necessary!<br>

-## Features at a Glance
-* `$moment` service for configuring module-wide settings, such as the default model and view date formats.
-* `input[type=moment]` directive for validating dates and translating date formats from the view to the model and back.
-Additionally, the directive adds support for specifying a `min` and `max` date as well as stepping dates with your mouse wheel or keyboard (up, down, plus, or minus).

-More features are planned, including a suite of filters and a date picker.

 ## Requirements
 * [Moment.js] [1] v2.3.0+ (v2.5.1+ recommended)
 * [AngularJS] [2] v1.2.0+